-Akers brings more than twenty-five years of professional pipeline experience to Eureka Midstream.
-His expertise in the midstream arena includes, operations, engineering, commercial
+Chris brings more than 29 years of professional pipeline experience to Eureka Midstream.
+His expertise in the midstream arena includes operations, construction, engineering, commercial

-activities, business development, and construction, primarily within the Appalachian Basin.
+activities, finance, and business development, primarily within the Appalachian Basin.

 Prior to joining Eureka Midstream, he served as Senior Vice President of Operations and Director of Gas Control and commercial groups at EQT Corporation.
-During his tenure there, Akers was a key member in the expansion of several hundred miles of pipeline, over thirty new compressor stations and two processing facilities.
-In addition, Akers was also a key contributor on the mergers and acquisitions, as he helped develop the strategic plans which led to reduced costs, increasing throughput volumes and advancements in risk/safety management.
+During his tenure there, Chris was a key member in the expansion of several hundred miles of pipeline, over 30 new compressor stations and two processing facilities.
+In addition, he was also a key contributor to the mergers and acquisitions team, as he helped develop the strategic plans which led to reduced costs, increasing throughput volumes and advancements in risk/safety management.
 Prior to joining EQT Corporation, he served in various roles of increasing responsibility in engineering, operations and gas control at Dominion Transmission.

-Akers has served on the board of West Virginia Oil and Natural Gas Association and as chairman of the Midstream group of SGA.
+Chris serves on the board of West Virginia Oil and Natural Gas Association and has served as chairman of the Midstream group of the Southern Gas Association.
 He earned a Bachelor of Science in mechanical engineering from West Virginia Institute of Technology, and a Master of Business Administration from West Virginia Wesleyan.